rentpath/pinball_wizard/README.md

 Activating a feature that is already active will have no effect.

 ## JsConfig
 The application keeps a list of features and passes them in the JsConfig object (e.g. `window.ApartmentGuide`).
-These define availability and what's active by default.
+These define availability and what's activated immediately.
 AG is hooked up to PinballWizard to automatically be aware of these.
 No additional code is necessary.

 * Array of hashes for each feature
-    * Keys: `available`, `active`, and `activeByDefault`
+    * Keys: `available`, `active`, and `activateImmediately`

 ## Debugging